pavelkondratyukrepo/WindowsAppKiosk/source/RemoteDesktopClient/IMPLEMENTATION.md

 ## Manual Installation

 > [!Important]
-> You need to run the PowerShell script with system priviledges.
+> You need to run the PowerShell script with system privileges.
 The easiest way to do this is to download [PSExec](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec).
 Then extract the Zip to a folder and open an administrative command prompt.

 1. Either clone the repo or download it as a zip file.
 If downloading the repo as a zip file, then extract it to a new folder.